The Testflow Homepage

 Q: On my Unix system, the Palatino/Palladio fonts appear "crooked" for some magnifications of my PDF document.
 The problem does not seem to occur when printing.
 What is wrong?

-The URW fonts for Unix systems currently being distributed with Ghostscript contain errors in the hinting of the Palatino/Palladio fonts.
-To fix this, upgrade to the very latest versions of the URW fonts.
-MS Windows versions of the Ghostscript fonts do not have this problem.
+The URW fonts that were distributed with Unix packages of Ghostscript prior to version 8.62 contained errors in the hinting of the Palatino/Palladio fonts.
+To fix this, upgrade to Ghostscript version 8.62 or later.
+MS Windows versions of the Ghostscript fonts did not have this problem.

 Q: Why can't I find the entries for the map files in my configuration files?